How to Make Castile Soap Multi-Surface Cleaning Spray

 - Lemon: Brighten your mood and tackle tough cleaning.

 Other essential oils to try to include are basil, bergamot, cinnamon, clove, eucalyptus, grapefruit, lime, oregano, rosemary and thyme.

 Tips for Using Castile Soap Spray

 - To disinfect surfaces, use disinfecting essential oils such as tea tree and lavender in your mixture and let this spray sit for a few minutes before rinsing.

-- For scrubbing action, sprinkle baking soda or this DIY aromatherapy cleanser in the sink, bathtub, shower, toilet, oven or cooktop.
+- For scrubbing action, sprinkle baking soda or a DIY aromatherapy cleanser in the sink, bathtub, shower, toilet, oven or cooktop.
 Then use the spray to dampen it to create a paste.
 Scrub away with an eco-friendly sponge or scrubbing tool and watch as dirt, grease, and grime disappears.